andropixels/substrate-node/README.md

 - Errors: When a dispatchable fails, it returns an error.
 - Config: The `Config` configuration interface is used to define the types and parameters upon which a FRAME pallet depends.

+### Using Nix

+Install [nix](https://nixos.org/) and optionally [direnv](https://github.com/direnv/direnv) and [lorri](https://github.com/target/lorri) for a fully plug and play experience for setting up the development environment.
+To get all the correct dependencies activate direnv `direnv allow` and lorri `lorri shell`.

 ### Run in Docker